-Since any reseller can sell via white labeling, there is hardly any competitive advantage in terms of product features or utility.
+Since any reseller can sell via white labeling, there is hardly any competitive advantage regarding product features or utility.
 To differentiate yourself from competitors, you’ll have to rely on robust marketing strategies.

 You can set up your own manufacturing unit for your products if you have the means.

-This option is especially viable if you want to sell unique, customized, hand-made products such as decorative items, custom-made apparel, or gifting items.
+This option is especially applicable if you want to sell unique, customized, handmade products such as decorative items, custom-made apparel, or gifting items.

-If you are looking to sell bulk manufactured goods, this method won’t be feasible unless you have huge capital and resources to set up and manage a factory.
+If you are looking to sell bulk manufactured goods, this method won’t be practical unless you have huge capital and resources to set up and manage a factory.

 5. Pricing your products

 Once you have decided on the products and business model, pricing is another beast to tame.
-Whichever product you sell, your business’s success will be affected by the pricing.
+Whichever product you sell, the pricing will affect your business’s success.
 So, you should approach pricing strategically.

 As a rule of thumb, the price of your products should be able to cover all your costs and leave you with decent profits.
 Hence, before you price your products, you must determine all the costs of running your business.

 Some of the major cost heads that your business is likely to encounter are: